kongo2002/minfo/README.markdown

     $ minfo queries -s max /var/log/mongodb.log

 The order may be one of `min`, `max`, `avg` or `sum` and defaults to `sum`.
+Using `ns` you can sort by the operation namespace (i.e. "test.Users") as well.

 ### Connections